survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 ...
 ```

-It is possible WDS [will support the functionality](https://github.com/webpack/webpack/issues/3153) itself in the future.
+It's possible WDS [will support the functionality](https://github.com/webpack/webpack/issues/3153) itself in the future.
 If you want to make it reload itself on change, you should implement a little workaround like this for now.

 ## Development Plugins